 I used windows as a conceptual device to connect us with a distant place.

-The aim of this project is to highlight the beauty and resilience of the Falkland Islands, rather than Square products, so I felt at liberty to select a typeface not immediately recognizable as Square, but still within our brand system so that it’s aligned.
+The aim of this project is to highlight the beauty and resilience of the Falkland Islands, rather than Square products, so I felt at liberty to select a typeface not immediately recognisable as Square, but still within our brand system so that it’s aligned.
 For most of the display type, I worked with the Light cut of Cambon, our serif font.
 It reminded me of lettering I had seen on signage throughout the island, especially on this lovely map at Falklands Helicopter Services.

 The photos and videos taken for this project have an easy, natural style while still being documentary in nature.
 For me, a large part of editorial design is working with photos.
 On an editorial project, you typically have access to photos from which you can create a narrative.